-But, if you win 5 trades making double of you budgeted loss, you earn 1000 pips (200 x 5).
+But, if you win 5 trades making double of your budgeted loss, you earn 1000 pips (200 x 5).
 That means losing 5 trades out of 10, you’re still in 500 pips profit.

-One best way to maintain the risk to reward ratio is to set the stop loss and take profit limit instantly with every trade execution.
-Besides, experts recommend not to leave any trade without setting a stop loss.
+One best way to maintain the risk-to-reward ratio is to set the stop loss and take the profit limit instantly with every trade execution.
+Besides, experts recommend not leaving any trade without setting a stop loss.

 For example, if your usual stop loss budget is 100 pips and if you lose 200/300 pips instead for not setting up a stop-loss limit, it’ll definitely affect your confidence and gut feeling about the market.

 A trading journal means the log of all your trading activities.
 It is the best way to track and evaluate your past trading performance.
 In your trading journal, you write all the information about the trades you have executed so far.